Quickstart: Use Visual Studio Code to connect and query

 1. In the editor window, paste the following SQL query.

-SELECT pc.Name as CategoryName, p.name as ProductName
+SELECT pc.Name AS CategoryName,

 FROM [SalesLT].[ProductCategory] pc

-JOIN [SalesLT].[Product] p
+INNER JOIN [SalesLT].[Product] p

-ON pc.productcategoryid = p.productcategoryid;
+ON pc.ProductCategoryId = p.ProductCategoryId;

-2. Press Ctrl+Shift+E to run the query and display results from the Product and ProductCategory tables.
+2. Press Ctrl + Shift + E to run the query and display results from the Product and ProductCategory tables.

-Query to retrieve data from 2 tables
+Screenshot of query to retrieve data from 2 tables.

 Insert data